Brazil upholds U.S. pilots' convictions in 2006 air disaster

 The pilots have insisted the anti-collision system and transponder were never turned off.
 They deny any wrongdoing.
 Their defense had sought to overturn the conviction.

-The collision snapped off 23 feet (7 meters) of the Boeing 737’s left wing, causing it to spiral out of control and break up before crashing into the Amazon jungle.
+The collision snapped off 23 feet of the Boeing 737’s left wing, causing it to spiral out of control and break up before crashing into the Amazon jungle.